Jgprogrammingbrain/Jgprogrammingbrain/README.md

 ### <img src="https://media.giphy.com/media/AvPlAQJ9DVERnuVHWx/giphy.gif" width="35"> Experience Highlights
 * Completed Google's Skills Ignition SG AI Challenge, a three-month training programme.
 * Served on the executive committee of SMU Toastmasters, a student-led club focused on developing public speaking and communication skills.
-* Spent 18 months as an undergraduate research assistant at SMU's Lee Kong Chian School of Business, supporting PhD thesis research in organisational behaviour and human resources.
+* Spent 18 months as an undergraduate research assistant at SMU's Lee Kong Chian School of Business, supporting multiple PhD thesis research projects in organisational behaviour and human resources.

 <!--
 **Jgprogrammingbrain/Jgprogrammingbrain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.